XLin-NCSU/Project2/README.md

 between trophies and exp level. “leader” group has the highest exp level and trophies on average following by elder and member.

-We can use the heat map to show the overall picture. purple color means smaller number and aqua color means higher number.
+We can use the heat map to show the overall picture.
+The purple color is for larger numbers while the aqua color is for smaller numbers.

 ``` r
 # rename the rows